,

-Component rules
+Component Rules

-in three dimensional space.
+Consider two vectors in three dimensional space.

-in 3D space, if point A has position vector a and point B has position vector b then the distance AB is given by:
+In 3D space, if point A has position vector a and point B has position vector b then the distance AB is given by:

 a is the position vector for point A a = x1i + y1 j+ z1k